 You could go with a traditional backpack option but personally, I don’t want to carry my luggage on my back all the time.
 Nor do I think it’s absolutely necessary when you travel through Morocco.

-In order to pick the best wheeled backpack for travel, you need to pay attention to how sturdy the wheels are.
+In order to pick the best-wheeled backpack for travel, you need to pay attention to how sturdy the wheels are.
 As with the best carry on backpack, you need it to be sufficiently roomy to fit all your stuff.
-Don’t forget that the luggage will need to sustain a tough ride in the hold of an airplane.
+Don’t forget that the luggage will need to sustain a tough ride in the hold of an aeroplane.

 Just like the best

 In order to make your packing easier, I also recommend using packing cubes.
 The best packing cubes should be lightweight, washable and have quality zippers.

 Finding the best toiletry bag for travel is a challenge for me as I tend to carry too much…